usdot-jpo-ode/jpo-ode/README.md

 #### Step 3: Build and deploy the application.

+Copy the fillowing files from jpo-ode directory into your DOCKER_SHARED_VOLUME directory.
+- Copy jpo-ode/ppm.properties to ${DOCKER_SHARED_VOLUME}/config.properties.
+Open the newly copied `config.properties` file in a text editor and update the `metadata.broker.list=your.docker.host.ip:9092` line with your system's DOCKER_HOST_IP in place of the dummy `your.docker.host.ip` string.
+- Copy jpo-ode/adm.properties to ${DOCKER_SHARED_VOLUME}/adm.properties
+- Copy jpo-ode/aem.properties to ${DOCKER_SHARED_VOLUME}/aem.properties

 Navigate to the root directory of the jpo-ode project.
-The easiest way to do run the ODE application and all its submodules is using Docker.
+The easiest way to build _and_ run the ODE application and all its submodules is using Docker.
 The script ```clean-build-and-deploy``` executes all the necessary commands to do just that:

 ```
 #!/bin/bash